vazco/uniforms/docs/motivation.md

   <small style={{display: 'block'}}>AutoValidatedQuickSemanticForm (using 5 "traits") viewed in React DevTools.</small>
 </p>

-While it’s not a universal approach that will work in every situation, using it in uniforms allows us to deliver clean-looking components while keeping extendability and separation of concerns.
+While it’s not a universal approach that will work in every situation, using it in uniforms allows us to deliver clean-looking components while keeping extensibility and separation of concerns.

 <hr />